 We offer a 10 per cent discount on postgraduate courses for University of Southampton final-year students and alumni.
 Find out more here.

-For the following programmes, bursaries will be offered to self-funding International students with excellent academic qualifications.
-The bursaries are to be paid as maintenance grants (not as fee-based scholarships) and will be administered at the start of the second semester, with payment contingent upon satisfactory academic performance.
+For the following programmes, scholarships will be offered to self-funding International students with excellent academic qualifications.
+Scholarships will be paid as maintenance grants (not as fee-based scholarships) and will be paid at the start of semester two, with payment contingent upon satisfactory academic performance in the first semester.
 Details are as follows:

-£3000: Students with either first class degree or an upper second class degree and an overall IELTS score of 7 (all components 6.0 or above)
+£4000: Students with a first class degree and an overall IELTS score of 7 (all components 6.5 or above)

-£2000: Students with an upper second class degree and an overall IELTS score of 6.5 (all components 6.0 or above)
+£2000: Students with at least an upper second class degree and an overall IELTS score of 6.5 (all components 6.0 or above)

 Please note that for part-time programmes the bursary will be fractioned by 50%.